vmchien217/dagger/hilt/custom-components.md

 Custom component definitions currently have some limitations:

-*   Components must be a direct or indirect child of the `ApplicationComponent`.
+*   Components must be a direct or indirect child of the `SingletonComponent`.
 *   Components may not be inserted between any of the standard components.
 For example, a component cannot be added between the `ActivityComponent` and the `FragmentComponent`.